-As such, this post presents you with some of the most common methods for increasing your web traffic.
+I’m so excited to have compiled this guide with some of the most common methods for increasing your web traffic.

-Regardless, I’m confident that the information in this post will serve as a helpful guide for you as you work towards increasing your web traffic.
-So let’s look at this article’s topics.
+And I’m confident that the information in this post will serve as a crucial guide for anyone wanting to increase their web traffic.

 - Free Traffic